 If you live in a cold region of the world and your pipes are in danger of freezing during winter, you have another compelling reason to leave a house key with a friend while you’re traveling.
 Ask your friend to stop by and check your faucets.
 If he or she turns on a faucet and only a few drops of water come out, your pipes may be frozen.

-Take other precautions like making sure your pipes are properly insulated and keeping your heat on while you’re away.
+Take other precautions like making sure your pipes are properly insulated and keeping your heat on while you’re away—a smart thermostat can help efficiently maintain a minimum temperature in your home without overspending.
 Show your key-bearing companion the location of the water main shut-off in case a pipe breaks.

 Pull the Plug

 Unplug your television, computer, toaster oven, and other appliances to protect them from power surges.
 This will help you save power as well; many appliances draw energy even when they’re turned off.

 That plastic rock isn’t fooling anyone.
 If a criminal figures out you’re away on vacation, it’s likely that he or she will check your porch for a spare key.
 So reach under the mat, into the mailbox, above the door frame, or into the flower pot and remove your spare key before you leave on your vacation.
 If you must leave a spare key outside your house, put it in a well-hidden secure portable lock box.

 Use a Monitoring Doorbell System

 A video doorbell system like the Ring Doorbell allows you to see, hear, and speak to visitors from anywhere in the world via your smart phone.
 As soon as motion is detected at your door, an alert notification is sent to your phone ensuring constant surveillance wherever your device is installed.

 - 8 Packable Things That Could Save Your Life